Effective Resolutions For Child Custody Disputes

 Child custody disputes often take a tremendous emotional toll on parents.
 Concerns over the prospect of shared parenting or worries about losing your connection with your children may keep you up at night.
 Protecting your rights, as well as your children’s best interests, is vital.

-At Oney + Kim Family Law, PLLC, we understand the urgency you feel to resolve your child custody conflict and other matters that affect your relationship with your children.
-Our experienced lawyers can help you.
+At Oney + Kim Family Law, PLLC, our experienced lawyers understand the urgency you feel to resolve your child custody conflict and other matters that affect your relationships with your children.
+They can help you.

 In Minnesota, there are two types of custody: legal and physical.

 Physical custody involves where the child lives.
 In most cases, physical custody is shared between the two parents as part of a comprehensive parenting plan.